 Combine the flour, sugar, yeast and salt in the bowl of a stand mixer with the paddle attached.

 Once the dough has risen, lay out a big pastry mat.
 You shouldn't need to flour the mat because the dough should be oily and not at all sticky.
 If the dough is sticky for some reason, you can use a little flour.
-Do what you need to do to control that dough!

 Prepare filling.
 Melt the chocolate and butter together in a microwave-safe bowl (I use a 2 cup Pyrex) on high stirring every 30 seconds.
 When completely melted, stir in the sugar.

-Now you are going to spread half the chocolate mixture across your rectangle, but before you do brush a little of the egg yolk/milk mixture along the 16 inch side of the rectangle.
+Now you are going to spread the chocolate mixture across your rectangle, but before you do brush a little of the egg yolk/milk mixture along the 16 inch side of the rectangle.